JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Chmy_MPI.md

 ## Aim
 In this tutorial, your will learn how to use [Chmy](https://github.com/PTsolvers/Chmy.jl) to perform a 2D diffusion simulation on one or multiple CPU's or GPU's.
-`Chmy` is a package that allows you to specify grids and fields and create finite difference simulations
+`Chmy` is a package that allows you to specify grids and fields and create finite difference simulations, by applying stencil-based kernels in an efficient manner.

 ## 1. Load Chmy and required packages